 - Access to knowledge/valorisation: the professorship helps the professional field to make progress by working together (learning by doing) and by providing advice.
 The results of all projects are disclosed in (international) journals in the various stages of development.

 Trailblazers for the knowledge circle are Judith Santegoets (project leader for voluntary work in landscape management), José Meijer (evaluation of Dutch Society for Nature Conservation –communities), Gilbert Leistra (revenue models for private forestry management) and Brecht Caspers (Living Lab Self Supporting River Systems).

-Within Van Hall Larenstein, the knowledge circle works with professorships from the domain of Delta Areas and Resources (Paddy Walker, Noël van Dooren, Euridice Leyequién Abarca and Jeroen Rijke) who are all working on the relationship between people and the environment from their own perspective.
-Outside the domain, there is cooperation with Rik Eweg from Sustainable Agribusiness in Metropolitan Areas, among others, because his chain approach also has significance for the development of landscapes.
+Within Van Hall Larenstein, the knowledge circle works with professorships from the faculty of Delta Areas and Resources (Paddy Walker, Noël van Dooren, Euridice Leyequién Abarca and Jeroen Rijke) who are all working on the relationship between people and the environment from their own perspective.
+Outside the faculty, there is cooperation with Rik Eweg from Sustainable Agribusiness in Metropolitan Areas, among others, because his chain approach also has significance for the development of landscapes.